 Let us try to identify the origin of this discrepancy more precisely.
-In order to investigate this issue, we have also represented in \Fig{fig:approxrchi}, the predictions obtained when the approximate trajectory~(\ref{eq:approxtrajecrchi}), the approximate expression of the first slow-roll parameter~(\ref{eq:approxeps1rchi}) and the relation $\epsilon_2=4\epsilon_1-2\hat{\eta}$ but, now, without neglecting $\epsilon_1$, are used together with an exact expression for $\phiend$.
-They are represented by the second collections of segments in \Fig{fig:approxrchi}.
-We see that for $\AI\gtrsim 0$, they differ from the red thick solid line and bend toward the upper left part of the plot which is also the direction taken by the exact predictions.
+In order to investigate this issue, we have also represented in \Fig{fig:approxrchi}, the predictions obtained when the approximate trajectory of \Eq{eq:approxtrajecrchi}, the approximate expression of the first slow-roll parameter in \Eq{eq:approxeps1rchi} and the relation $\epsilon_2=4\epsilon_1-2\hat{\eta}$ but, now, without neglecting $\epsilon_1$, are used together with an exact expression for $\phiend$.
+They are represented by the second collections of segments made of crosses in \Fig{fig:approxrchi}.
+We see that for $\AI\gtrsim 0$, they differ from the orange dashed thick line and bend towards the upper left part of the plot which is also the direction taken by the exact predictions.
 This suggests that neglecting the term $4\epsilon_1$ in the expression of $\epsilon_2$ causes a non-negligible error.
 This is confirmed if, instead of using \Eq{eq:srsimple} for $\nS$, we now take

 and plot again the line $r=r(\nS)$.
-This gives the yellow dotted-dashed curve which follows the second collection of segments.
+This gives the orange dotted curve which follows the second collection of segments.
 If, however, we compare the red segments, namely those with $\AI$ ``large'', corresponding the exact predictions to the approximate red ones, we see that including the term $4\epsilon_1$ is not sufficient.
-For $\AI\simeq 60$, the exact predictions are roughly compatible with the data while the segments corresponding to the approximate formulas are not.
 We conclude that RCHI represents a textbook case for \ASPIC.
 It illustrates that, sometimes, ``approximating the slow-roll approximation'' can lead to too drastic conclusions, especially given the current accuracy of the data.
 It is an additional motivation to use the slow-roll method without any other scheme of approximations and this is the essence of the \ASPIC project presented in this article.

 A last word is in order concerning the constraints on the parameter $\AI$.
 Particle physics implies that $-48\lesssim \AI\lesssim -20$ and the previously discussed inaccuracies were concerning only a weaker upper limit on $\AI$.
-On the contrary, we see in \Fig{fig:approxrchi} that the bound $\AI \gtrsim -8$ is accurate whatever the approximation scheme chosen.
 Therefore, when particle physics and cosmological data are simultaneously taken into account, the conclusions of \Refc{Barvinsky:2008ia} are unchanged and RCHI remains disfavored.

 Finally, the scale $M$ can be determined from the CMB normalization and this leads to the following expression

 The knowledge of $\phistar$ allows us to find the posterior distribution of $M$, that is to say of $\lambda/\xi^2$ or $\xi$, since the Higgs self coupling, $\lambda=\mhiggs/v$, is now known.